Chocolate Irish Guinness Cake

 Chocolate cake needs very little explanation.
 A great chocolate cake is a great chocolate cake.
 But it’s always a bit better if that chocolate cake takes only a few minutes to make, in one bowl, with no mixer, and is the sort of thing you could just throw together on a Tuesday night.
 So today, I bring you that chocolate cake.

-And with St. Patrick’s Day on the horizon, I wanted to take my go-to One Bowl Chocolate Cake and give it an Irish twist.
-The result is light and tender, moist enough to be just fine (possibly even better) if made a day or two ahead, and sure to be the best dessert to pair with your St. Patrick’s Day meal.
+And with St. Patrick’s Day on the horizon, I wanted to take my go-to One-Bowl Chocolate Cake and give it an Irish cake twist.
+This Guinness cake recipe is light and tender, moist enough to be just fine (possibly even better) if made a day or two ahead, and sure to be the best dessert to pair with your St. Patrick’s Day meal.

 So fast, so easy!